Viva Espana! – Andalusia, Southern Spain – October 2016

 The sun was shining a little in Granada, but we still put our rubber clothing on as we headed for Málaga and Tarifa.
 It was overcast, but as we drove down from the mountains, visibility did improve enough for Lucie to take a few pictures.

-The sight of a nice restaurant reminded us we were getting hungry, but, as so often happens, that was probably the only decent restaurant between Granada and Málaga.
-We saw nothing else enticing and got all the way to Torremolinos without seeing anywhere we liked.
+The sight of a nice restaurant by the roadside reminded us we were getting hungry.
+But, as so often happens, that was probably the only decent looking restaurant between Granada and Málaga.
+We saw nothing else enticing and got all the way to Torremolinos without seeing anywhere we would have considered.

 At that point our Harley (Lucie had taken to calling it Juan), began flashing a petrol warning light.
 This meant, as we found out when we filled up, that we were running on fumes.
-While I filled the tank, Lucie consulted the Looney and found a good place to eat.
-But sure enough, the Harley’s navigation COULD NOT find it.
-Serenity now !
+While I filled the tank, Lucie consulted the Looney and found a good local place to eat.
+But sure enough, the Harley’s navigation unit COULD NOT find it.
+Serenity now, say I !

 Thanks to the internet, we were able to book our evening accommodation while we waited for our lunch to arrive.
-Lucie deliberately chose a place with a good restaurant, she is as hungry as a heron when it comes to fish !
+Lucie deliberately chose a place that had a good restaurant.
+She is as hungry as a starving heron when it comes to fish !

 Then it was onward, ever westward, once again.

-Almost as soon as we left town, without our oversuits, it began to rain again.
+Almost as soon as we left the town, without our oversuits on, it began to rain again.
 We took refuge in a petrol station and drank a coffee and it passed over.
-But, less than ten minutes after we once again resumed our journey, the downpour became so intense we simply had to stop again.
+But, less than ten minutes after we once again resumed our journey again, the downpour became so intense we simply had to stop again.
 We needed a roof or some shelter and, weirdly, we survived it all in a car wash booth !
 A little water still dripped into it, but compared with the almost biblical deluge outside, it was inconsequential.

-This time though, when it stopped, it did stop for good.
+This time though, when it stopped raining, it did stop for good.

 The sun came out, the sky went blue and, finally, we could see the imposing and distinctive shape of Gibraltar in the far distance.
 It really is a big rock.

-Originally we had a very romantic room with a huge bathroom and a sea view, but when, after a bit of replanning, we decided to stay here for two nights, we had to move to a newer part of the house that was not so romantic and had no sea view.
+Originally we had a very romantic room with a huge bathroom and a sea view, but when, after a bit of re-planning, we decided to stay there for two nights, we had to move to a newer part of the house that was not quite so romantic and had no sea view.

-There was, however, an adjacent wooden terrace, surrounded by beautiful flowers with a beautiful view of Morocco across the narrow strait.
-We had a restful drink in the sunshine.
-That is why we travel !
+There was an adjacent wooden terrace, surrounded by beautiful flowers, with a beautiful view of Morocco across the narrow strait.
+Lucie took a cutting of one Hibiscus which, thanks to her skills, now resides in a pot on OUR terrace.
+Gazing across at Morocco, we had a restful drink in the sunshine.
+Moments like that are the reason why we travel !